fossillogic/fossil-test/README.md

 To get started with Fossil Test, ensure you have the following installed:

-- **Meson Build System**: Fossil Test requires Meson.
-If you don’t have Meson installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
+- **Meson Build System**: If you don’t have Meson installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
+- **CMake Build System**: If you don’t have CMake installed, follow the installation instructions on the official [CMake website](https://cmake.org/getting-started/).

 ---

 ### Adding Fossil Test Dependency

-To integrate Fossil Test into your project, follow these steps:
+#### Adding Fossil Test Dependency With Meson

 1. **Install Meson Build System**:
    Install Meson version `1.3` or newer: